Guardians vs. Reds Player Props Betting Odds

 Kwan Stats

-- Kwan has picked up a hit in four games in a row.
-In his last five games he is hitting .304 with a double, two triples and two RBI.
+- Kwan heads into this game looking to extend his five-game hit streak.
+In his last five games he is batting .391 with a double, two triples and three RBI.

 Kwan Recent Games